Pharming - The evolution of Phishing

 For a Regular User:

-- Don’t Respond to emails which u receive from banks before confirming with the bank itself if the email was from them.
+- Don’t Respond to emails you receive from banks unless you have confirmed with the bank over the telephone.

 For Network Administrators